MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

     }
 ```

 Now that we have implemented the delegator side of the equation lets make our controller conform to our new protocol.
-Through separation of concerns lets put this file inside the extensions folder!
+Through separation of concerns lets put this file inside the extensions folder.

 ``` swift
 extension ChatRoomViewController : MessageInputViewDelegate {